matlink/gplaycli/README.md

 	$ gplaycli --help
-	usage: gplaycli [-h] [-V] [-y] [-l FOLDER] [-s SEARCH] [-P] [-n NUMBER] [-d AppID [AppID ...]] [-F FILE] [-u FOLDER] [-f FOLDER] [-dc DEVICE_CODENAME] [-t] [-tu TOKEN_URL] [-v] [-c CONF_FILE] [-p] [-L] [-ic]
+	usage: gplaycli [-h] [-V] [-v] [-s SEARCH] [-d AppID [AppID ...]] [-y] [-l FOLDER] [-P] [-n NUMBER] [-av] [-a] [-F FILE] [-u FOLDER] [-f FOLDER] [-dc DEVICE_CODENAME] [-t] [-tu TOKEN_URL] [-ts TOKEN_STR] [-g GSF_ID] [-c CONF_FILE] [-p] [-L] [-ba BASIC_AUTH]

 	A Google Play Store Apk downloader and manager for command line

 	optional arguments:
-	  -h, --help            show this help message and exit -V, --version         Print version number and exit -y, --yes             Say yes to all prompted questions -l FOLDER, --list FOLDER
+	  -h, --help            show this help message and exit -V, --version         Print version number and exit -v, --verbose         Be verbose
+	  -s SEARCH, --search SEARCH
+							Search the given string in Google Play Store
+	  -d AppID [AppID ...], --download AppID [AppID ...]
+							Download the Apps that map given AppIDs
+	  -y, --yes             Say yes to all prompted questions -l FOLDER, --list FOLDER
-	                        List APKS in the given folder, with details -s SEARCH, --search SEARCH
+							List APKS in the given folder, with details
-	                        Search the given string in Google Play Store -P, --paid            Also search for paid apps
+	  -P, --paid            Also search for paid apps
 	  -n NUMBER, --number NUMBER
 							For the search option, returns the given number of matching applications
-	  -d AppID [AppID ...], --download AppID [AppID ...]
+	  -av, --append-version
+							Append versionstring to APKs when downloading
+	  -a, --additional-files
+							Enable the download of additional files
-	                        Download the Apps that map given AppIDs -F FILE, --file FILE  Load packages to download from file, one package per line
+	  -F FILE, --file FILE  Load packages to download from file, one package per line
 	  -u FOLDER, --update FOLDER
-	                        Update all APKs in a given folder -f FOLDER, --folder FOLDER
+							Update all APKs in a given folder
+	  -f FOLDER, --folder FOLDER
 							Where to put the downloaded Apks, only for -d command -dc DEVICE_CODENAME, --device-codename DEVICE_CODENAME
 							The device codename to fake
 	  -t, --token           Instead of classical credentials, use the tokenize version
 	  -tu TOKEN_URL, --token-url TOKEN_URL
-	                        Use the given tokendispenser URL to retrieve a token -v, --verbose         Be verbose
+							Use the given tokendispenser URL to retrieve a token -ts TOKEN_STR, --token-str TOKEN_STR
+							Supply token string by yourself, need to supply GSF_ID at the same time
+	  -g GSF_ID, --gsfid GSF_ID
+							Supply GSF_ID by yourself, need to supply token string at the same time
 	  -c CONF_FILE, --config CONF_FILE
-	                        Use a different config file than gplaycli.conf -p, --progress        Prompt a progress bar while downloading packages -L, --log             Enable logging of apps status.
-Downloaded, failed, not available apps will be written in separate logging files
+							Use a different config file than gplaycli.conf -p, --progress        Prompt a progress bar while downloading packages -L, --log             Enable logging of apps status in separate logging files
-	  -ic, --install-cronjob
-	                        Install cronjob for regular APKs update.
-Use --yes to automatically install to default locations
+	  -ba BASIC_AUTH, --basic-auth BASIC_AUTH
+							Specify the user name and password to use for server authentication.

 Changelog
 =========